What is the E2 Treaty Investor Visa?

 A treaty investor or employee may only work in the activity or business for which he/she was approved for at the time the classification was granted.
-An E2 employee, however, may also work for the treaty organization’s parent company or one of its subsidiaries as long as the:
+An E2 employee, however, may also, under certain conditions, work for the treaty organization’s parent company or one of its subsidiaries.

 Family of E2 Treaty Investors and Employees